30 Plus Years and Still in Play

-D. R. Dunlop & Associates, Inc. was founded, in 1987, on the specialized expertise of David Dunlop, one of the firm's two principals, to capitalize on his extensive experience managing the Visits and Conferences Service at Canada's Department of Global Affairs*.
+D. R. Dunlop & Associates, Inc. was founded, in 1987, on the specialized expertise of David Dunlop, to capitalize on his extensive experience managing the Visits and Conferences Service at Global Affairs Canada*.
 As Deputy Chief of Protocol from 1977 to 1987, Mr. Dunlop planned, managed and coordinated countless state and official visits to Canada, conducted Northern Tours for foreign heads of mission and created and ran the Official Visits Service at EXPO 86, in Vancouver.

-* In 1987, what is now Global Affairs Canada was the Department of External Affairs and International Trade, more recently the Department of Foreign Affairs and International Trade, before being renamed to Global Affairs Canada, in 2015.
+* In 1987, what is now Global Affairs Canada was the Department of External Affairs and International Trade, and later the Department of Foreign Affairs and International Trade, before being renamed to Global Affairs Canada, in 2015.

 His interest in meeting and event planning was sparked at Montreal's Expo 67 where, as a Canada Pavilion host, he co-chaired the Canada Day event for Pavilion hosts and hostesses.
-The following summer while working as a summer student at the National Film Board, he spent several weeks as camera caddy for the photographer of the Shah of Iran during the Shah's 1967 summer visit to Canada.
+And, previously, while working as a summer student at the National Film Board, he spent several weeks as camera caddy for the photographer of the Shah of Iran during the Shah's 1965 summer visit to Canada.

 In 1973, he joined the Ministry of State for Urban Affairs as Executive Assistant to the Deputy Minister.
 Two years later he became Special Assistant to the Commissioner General for the Canadian Habitat Secretariat and traveled world-wide for preparatory meetings for the 1976 United Nations Conference on Human Settlements, in Vancouver.
 During this time he organized meetings in Australia, the Philippines, Hong Kong, Nairobi, at the United Nations in New York and the OECD in Paris.

 Keeping multiple meetings on the rails had now become a serious skill set.
-In 1977, he accepted the post of Deputy Chief of Protocol (Visits and Conferences Service) at the Department of Foreign Affairs and International Trade where he was responsible for official visits to Canada of heads of state and government, foreign ministers and other ministerial-level visitors, and for policy and logistics for official visits to Canada, until 1987,
+In 1977, he accepted the post of Deputy Chief of Protocol (heading the department’s Visits and Conferences Service) at the Department of Foreign Affairs and International Trade where, for ten years he was responsible for official visits to Canada of heads of state and government, foreign ministers and other ministerial-level visitors, and for policy and logistics for official visits to Canada.

 After countless official visits, several Northern Tours for foreign heads of mission, and participation in sixteen RCMP training programs, titled How to Keep the VIP Happy and Alive, it was time to move on.
-In 1987 he left the public service to establish D. R. Dunlop and Associates, Inc., Event Planning and Management.
+In 1987 he left the public service to establish D. R. Dunlop & Associates, Inc., Event Planning and Management.

 Since then he has coordinated policy and logistics for over 300 meetings and conferences, in both the public and the private sectors, from 10 to several thousand participants, in all provinces and territories and in five countries.

-Susan is the force behind RedTable Design and defacto communications director for all DRDA event projects requiring outsourced communications tools and materials.
-She brings to the table over 35 years of experience as as a writer, editor, graphic designer, project manager, and more recently, web designer—32 of them as communications coordinator for D. R. Dunlop & Associates, Inc. client projects.
+Susan is RedTable Design and de facto communications director for all DRDA event projects requiring outsourced communications tools and materials.
+She brings to the table over 35 years of experience as a writer, editor, graphic designer, project manager, and more recently, web designer—32 of them as communications coordinator for D. R. Dunlop & Associates, Inc. client projects.

 Susan specializes in the production of communications tools and materials for meetings, conferences and special events.
-Her comprehensive and wide-ranging skills address all aspects of a communications project from concept development, through writing, editing, translation, graphic design, original art, image editing, page layout, pre-press, multimedia, production coordination, and project management for print and web publishing.
+Her comprehensive and wide-ranging skills address all aspects of a communications project from concept development and strategic planning, through writing, editing, translation, graphic design, original art, image editing, page layout, prepress, multimedia, production coordination, and project management for print, digital and web publishing.

-Three years ago she decided to learn how to design and build websites so we could keep up with the Joneses, or at least with Google.
+In 2013, she added web capability, so we could keep up with the Joneses, or at least with Google.
 To her dismay she now dreams in code.